kindnesswall/KindnessWall.KotlinAndroidApp/README.md

 # Kindness Wall App

-This app basically design for help others, if you have any extra thing you can post easily on this app and other person who needed this thing he can collect thing through in app-chat conversation.
+This app is designed to help others, if you have anything you don't need, you can easily post on this app, and others who need these things can coordinate to collect them through the in-app chat.